 If you tested positive but didn't have symptoms, isolate yourself for 5 days.
 If you still have no symptoms, you can leave your house, but keep wearing your mask around others for 5 more days.

-There usually is no need to be retested if you have been in quarantine for 10 to 14 days if your symptoms were mild.
-If you had a moderate or severe case of COVID-19, you'll need to quarantine longer.
+There usually is no need to be retested if you have been in isolation for 10 to 14 days if your symptoms were mild.
+If you had a moderate or severe case of COVID-19, you'll need to isolate for longer.

 If your COVID-19 test is negative, you probably didn't have the virus at the time of the test.
 But you can still get sick later.
 Follow distancing guidelines, and wash your hands often.